tue-robotics/hero_bringup/README.md

 ### Power settings

-To prevent HERO2 to shutdown on unplugging the power supply, some power settings need to be changed. (<https://askubuntu.com/a/1132068>)
+To prevent HERO2 to shut down on unplugging the power supply, some power settings need to be changed. (<https://askubuntu.com/a/1132068>)

 ```bash
 gsettings set org.gnome.settings-daemon.plugins.power sleep-inactive-ac-type nothing